Intermunicipal Economic Development Strategy (IEDS)

 The Towns of Black Diamond and Turner Valley, in recognizing the shared potential of their communities, have developed the Black Diamond – Turner Valley Intermunicipal Economic Development Strategy (IEDS).
 The strategy will leverage existing economic development work done by both communities and advance innovative strategies that stimulate shared growth and prosperity.

-Turner Valley and Black Diamond Councils accepted the Black Diamond / Turner Valley Intermunicipal Economic Development Strategy presented at the Nov.
-4 and 6 meetings.
+Turner Valley and Black Diamond Councils accepted the Black Diamond / Turner Valley Intermunicipal Economic Development Strategy

 The document outlines strategic directions to move the initiative forward.
 These include: